paulbaumgarten/pbaumgarten.com/python/105-functions.md

 3. Create a user input validation function that requires the input of a number.

-4. Create a user input validation function that requires the input of a phone number (so `+`, spaces and `-` characeters are permitted).
+4. Create a user input validation function that requires the input of a phone number (so `+`, spaces and `-` characters are permitted).

 5. Create a user input validation function that requires the input of a date in the `dd/mm/yyyy` format.
 Bonus points if you ensure that the `dd`, `mm` and `yyyy` values make sense (ie: day should be between 1 and 31).

-6. Create a user input validation function that accepts a list of strings as the parameter and presents them to the user as a list of menu choices, requiring the user to enter a number cooresponding to a valid choice before proceeding.
+6. Create a user input validation function that accepts a list of strings as the parameter and presents them to the user as a list of menu choices, requiring the user to enter a number corresponding to a valid choice before proceeding.
 For example if the code to run the funciton was....

 ```python
 menu = ["Open file", "Save file", "Quit program"]